Gonzih/blog.gonzih.me/source/_posts/2013-08-30-my-first-experience-with-core-dot-typed.markdown

     temp)
 ```

-So unless assert evaluates temp to logical true exception will be raised,
+So unless assert evaluates temp to logical true exception will be raised
-so function will always return non nil value, which makes core.typed happy.
+and function will always return non nil value, which makes core.typed happy.

 ### Defining Parameterized alias type
 ```clojure